The Handmaid's Tale: Feminist analysis

 In the world of The Handmaid's Tale, the sexes are strictly divided.
 Gilead's society values white women's reproductive commodities over those of other ethnicities.
-Women are categorized "hierarchically according to class status and reproductive capacity" as well as "metonymically colour-coded according to their function and their labour" (Kauffman 232).
+Women are categorized "hierarchically according to class status and reproductive capacity" as well as "metonymically colour-coded according to their function and their labour".
 The Commander expresses his personal opinion that women are considered inferior to men, as the men are in a position where they have power to control society.

 Women are segregated by clothing, as are men.
-With rare exception, men wear military or paramilitary uniforms.
+With rare exceptions, men wear military or paramilitary uniforms.
 All classes of men and women are defined by the colours they wear, drawing on colour symbolism and psychology.
 All lower-status individuals are regulated by this dress code.
 All "non-persons" are banished to the "Colonies".
 Sterile, unmarried women are considered to be non-persons.
 Both men and women sent there wear grey dresses.

-The women, particularly the handmaids, are stripped of their individual identities as they lack formal names, taking on their assigned commander's first name in most cases.
+The women, particularly the Handmaids, are stripped of their individual identities as they lack formal names, taking on their assigned Commander's first name in most cases.